 As a rule of thumb, check in annually and rebalance only if your investments are 5% or more away from your target—you don't want to tinker with your investments too much.

-Don't forget: Change your mix as you get closer to college
+Don't forget: Change your mix as you get closer to enrollment

 Your asset mix should get more conservative as time goes by.
 Why?